|Ken, Tom, and Don are having a good time, as usual. We’ll all be together again soon before we leave.|

-With the recent two leg surgeries on both legs, one surgery as recently as five weeks earlier, (as of May 11th, our travel date) and 90 days since the coronary bypass surgery, my flying in business class was a necessity, not construed by me as a luxury.
+With the recent two leg surgeries on both legs, one surgery as recently as five weeks earlier (as of May 11th, our travel date), and 90 days since the coronary bypass surgery, my flying in business class was necessary, not construed by me as a luxury.

 After all these years of traveling, I have no qualms about flying coach, even on overnight flights.
-We’ve done it several times and we were no worse for the wear, other than being tired on arrival day from lack of sleep.
 Neither of us does well sleeping in an upright position.
+We’ve done it several times, and we were no worse for the wear, other than being tired on arrival day from lack of sleep.

 |A parade of elephants kicking up a lot of dust in Chobe National Park in Botswana.|

-In these circumstances, Tom may get two to three hours of sleep on the “red-eye” while in most cases, I felt lucky to sleep for an hour or so.
-But once we brushed our teeth in the morning, comb our hair and tidied up a bit, generally we did very well on the day of arrival.
+In these circumstances, Tom may get two to three hours of sleep on the “red-eye,” while I felt lucky to sleep for an hour or so in most cases.
+But once we brushed our teeth in the morning, combed our hair, and tidied up a bit, generally, we did very well on the day of arrival.

 |Sunset over the Crocodile River.|

-During these periods of little to no sleep, we were surprised at how well we did the next day.
-In our youth, we could do this with relative ease, especially if we’d stayed up all night having a good time.
+We were surprised at how well we did the next day during these periods of little to no sleep.
+We could do this with relative ease in our youth, especially if we’d stayed up all night having a good time.

-Flying is not a good time, although years ago, I recall it feeling more sophisticated and pleasurable with more legroom, more decent meals served and more attention to details for the passenger’s ultimate comfort, regardless of the class chosen for the flight.
+Flying is not a good time.
+Years ago, I recall it feeling more sophisticated and pleasurable with more legroom, more decent meals served, and more attention to detail for the passenger’s ultimate comfort, regardless of the class chosen for the flight.

-Tom will fly coach in a row somewhere behind me and from time to time, while I’m walking hourly as required by the doctor, we’ll touch base and say hello to see how the other is doing.
-I’ll be glad when we finally get to Dublin, pick up luggage and the rental car to be on our way to the holiday rental, a several hour drive from the airport.
+Tom will fly coach in a row somewhere behind me, and from time to time, while I’m walking hourly as required by the doctor, we’ll touch base and say hello to see how the other is doing.
+When we finally get to Dublin, I’ll be glad to pick up luggage and the rental car to be on our way to the holiday rental, a several-hour drive from the airport.

 Yesterday, we paid the final payment on the holiday home.
 Next, we’ll book a rental car for the almost three-month stay in Connemara.
 I can’t wait to walk in the front door of the holiday home, to see the ocean from every window, to relax once we unpack, buy some groceries and settle into our new home.